jhassan12/Team2/Projects/P3/README.md

 In order to test this function, I created a frame and ghost object and ran the method to make sure the valid moveset was returned.

+**move()** -> Utilizes the get_valid_moves() class to retrieve a list of the valid moves the ghost can make.
+If there are no valid moves, return false.
+Otherwise, move the ghost location to the first valid location in the list retrieved and return true.

+To test this function, a new frame and ghost were created and I ran move() on the ghost.
+If the ghost's new location was the first option returned from get_valid_moves() true was asserted.

 **is_pacman_in_range()** -> Determines if pacman is within range of a ghost that is one unit away in left, right, up, down directions.

 To test this function, frame, pacman, and 2 ghost objects were created.
 One of the ghost location was set to be one unit distance away from pacman's location and expected to return true.
 The other ghost was more than one unit away from pacman and is expected to return false.